microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

 To your users, the app is self-contained.
 They do not need to install any particular version of Python or any modules.
 They do not need to have Python installed at all.

 **Note**: The executable generated is not cross-platform.
 One platform (e.g. Windows) packaged executable can't run on others (Mac, Linux).

+## Known issues
+1. Note that Python 3.10.0 contains a bug making it unsupportable by PyInstaller.
+PyInstaller will also not work with beta releases of Python 3.13.
+2. If you meet warning logs like "3082 WARNING: lib not found: libopenblas64__v0.3.23-293-gc2f4bdbb-gcc_10_3_0-65e29aac85b9409a6008e2dc84b1cc09.dll dependency of ...\envs\pyins39\lib\site-packages\numpy\core\_multiarray_umath.cp39-win_amd64.pyd" in conda environment, please place the dll file in the root folder of the conda environment, e.g. "..\envs\pyins39\".